- Arts and Design»

 - While in South India, gold bangles are worn more prominently.

-- Bangles are available in the market in different sizes and girls and women of all age groups wear it.
+- Bangles are available in the market in exclusive bangle shops.

 Glass Bangles are fragile and thus have to be 'handled with care'.